zeal-io/rn-test-task/README.md

 - if you have any questions please contact me, I'll try to help out as soon as possible.
 - Please don't try to fork, submit PRs or creae any issues on the github repo.
 - Task submission should be a link to a repo on your github account.
+- please keep in mind that registered users are different from users who you create inside of the app.i

 [Deisgn](https://excalidraw.com/#json=0CjQItfIb4QhikAgV6l24,s1vc1m5913MTjUxzc8Dpug)